lborg019/alain.xyz/portfolio/blog/the-making-of-alain-xyz/index.md

  - Articles
  - Pictures of your Cat

-But a portfolio should be an exclusive place. *Therefore In my portfolio I only feature **finished projects**, no individual art pieces, articles, songs*.
+But a portfolio should be an **exclusive place**. *Therefore In my portfolio I only feature **finished projects**, no individual art pieces, articles, songs*.
 Collaborative works like big projects should have specifics pointed out.

 ## `<Blog/>` - A Connected Website